update raspberry pi os to the latest version

 Either way, your system is now up-to-date.

-If you are trying Bookworm before the official release date, you might have a few bugs, but in general, Debian is pretty stable, even on a development release.
+If you are trying Bookworm before the official release date, you might have a few bugs, but in general, Debian is pretty stable, even as a development release.

 FAQ